IBM/openapi-to-graphql/README.md

 <img src="https://raw.githubusercontent.com/strongloop/oasgraph/master/docs/translation.png" alt="Overview of translation" width="600">

-An example application exposing GitHub's public REST-like API via OASGraph can be found [here](https://oasgraph-github.mybluemix.net/) ([source code](https://github.ibm.com/apiharmony/oasgraph-oauth-github-example)).

 ## Getting started
+OASGraph can be used in multiple ways.

+### CLI
+The Command Line Interface (CLI) provides a convenient way to start a GraphQL server wrapping an API for a given OpenAPI Specification:

+1. Install the OASGraph CLI using:
+    ```bash
+    npm i -g oasgraph-cli
+    ```
+2. Then, run the OASGraph command and point it to an OpenAPI Specification:
+    ```bash
+    oasgraph <OAS JSON file path or remote url> [port number]
+    ```

+### Library
+You can alternatively use OASGraph as a library in your application.

+1. Install OASGraph as a dependency:
+    ```bash
+    npm i oasgraph
+    ```
+2. Require OASGraph and use one of its functions:
+    ```javascript
+    import { createGraphQlSchema } from 'oasgraph'
+    const { schema, report } = createGraphQlSchema(oas)
+    ```

+### Tutorials

+Here are some guides to further help you get started:

-* [Quickstart guide](./docs/tutorials/quickstart.md): Learn how to quickly spin up GraphQL wrappers using the OASGraph CLI.
+* [CLI + Loopback tutorial](./docs/tutorials/cli_loopback.md): Learn how to quickly spin up GraphQL wrappers using the OASGraph CLI.
 * [Library tutorial](./docs/tutorials/watson.md): Learn how to use OASGraph as a library, and how to improve the resulting GraphQL wrappers using OAS `link` definitions.
-* [LoopBack tutorial](./docs/tutorials/loopback_tutorial.md): Learn how to use OASGraph to create GraphQL wrappers for APIs created with LoopBack 4.
+* [LoopBack tutorial](./docs/tutorials/loopback.md): Learn how to use OASGraph to create GraphQL wrappers for APIs created with LoopBack 4.

 ## Characteristics